sophiemiddleton/Tutorial/AnalysisTools/doc/eventntuple-basics.md

 (Note that you can also list all branches with ```ntuplehelper --list-all-branches``` or ```nthelper.list_all_branches()```.
 This complete list is also documented [here](https://github.com/Mu2e/EventNtuple/blob/main/doc/branches.md))

-## Understanding the structure of the EventNtuple
+## The Structure of the EventNtuple

 Each entry in the EventNtuple corresponds to a single Mu2e event.